-SkyWest Airlines also agreed to defer certain amounts otherwise payable to SkyWest Airlines under the existing United Express Agreement for a maximum period of 30 days.
+On October 16, 2009, SkyWest Airlines agreed to defer certain amounts otherwise payable to SkyWest Airlines under the existing United Express Agreement for a maximum period of 30 days.
 The maximum deferral amount is \$49 million and any amounts deferred accrue a deferral fee of 8%, payable weekly.
-As of December 31, 2011 and 2010, \$49 million was deferred for 30 days.
+As of December 31, 2012 and 2011, \$49 million was deferred for 30 days.
 United's right to defer such payments continues through October 16, 2019, subject to certain conditions.
-As of December 31, 2011, the Company had classified \$49.0 million as current and has identified the deferred amount as "Receivables, net" in its consolidated balance sheet.
+As of December 31, 2012, the Company had classified \$49.0 million as current and has identified the deferred amount as "Receivables, net" in its consolidated balance sheet.

-(6) Income Taxes
+(5) Income Taxes